USAJOBS/openopps-help/opportunity-creators/top-10-tips.md

 ## What you’ll do

 ### Be specific about the work
-We will analyze the content you enter in this section to recommend skills for your opportunity.

 - Describe exactly what needs to be done and what deliverables you expect.
 - Be concise, but offer enough details so the participant knows what's involved.